Stopovers Exist by Airline Policy, Not by Accident

 Some airlines allow travelers to pause their journey for days in a connecting city under defined fare rules.
 These programs exist quietly within ticket pricing and are easy to miss during standard booking flows.

-Stopovers are written into airline fare rules, not travel hacks
+Stopovers are written into airline fare rules

-Eligibility depends on airline, route, and ticket type.
+Eligibility depends on airline, route, and ticket type

 Most booking engines prioritize speed over clarity